Great Danes are not the dogs you bring home if you want to be subtle.

 No one is quite sure how these German dogs took on a Danish name.
 One of the prevailing theories is that due to tensions between Germany and the rest of Europe, breeders renamed them to make them more appealing to potential owners.

 Of course, Great Danes can come in more colors than the seven shown here.
-However, the ones above are the only official colors for the breed.
+However, the ones above are the only official Great Dane colors.